Me at a hot spring, catching ostracods while not falling into 40C water!

 |

-How does stress shape evolutionary innovations?
-How can innovations in turn cause stress?
+How does stress shape innovation?
+How do innovations cause stress?

 Current Research

-Convergent evolution of complex traits in arthropodsConvergent evolution empowers us to ask what components of a trait may be essential by asking what pieces are shared between acquisitions.
-Arthropods are a diverse group that offer many instances of convergence across vast evolutionary distances.
-I study anhydrobiosis in podocopid ostracods, adaptation to thermophilic life in even smaller podocopid ostracods, and the evolution of mushroom bodies in the brains of hexapods and stomatopods.
+Convergent evolution of complex traits in arthropodsConvergent evolution empowers us to ask what components of a trait may be essential by asking what pieces are shared.
+Arthropods are a diverse group of animals with many convergent innovations.
+I study extreme survival in anhydrobiotic podocopid ostracods and thermophilic podocopid ostracods.
+I am also working on the evolution of mushroom bodies in the brains of hexapods and stomatopods.

 |

-Chitons as models for path dependent evolution and iron stressChitons (Polyplacophora; Mollusca) are intertidal molluscs with a unique combination of structures.
+Chitons as models for path dependent evolution and iron stressChitons (Polyplacophora; Mollusca) are intertidal molluscs with a unique combination of innovations.
 They evolved IRON-clad teeth that are among the strongest biological minerals on Earth.
-They also evolved spatial vision multiple times with multiple methods.
-I study iron regulation and stress and convergent evolution of vision across clades of chitons.
+They also evolved spatial vision multiple times through very different visual systems.
+I study the stress of iron regulation and the convergent evolutions of vision across clades of chitons.

 |